DHTMLX/scheduler-docs/data/app_security.md

 ##SQL Injections

-{{todo add a sentence about safety of how to start tutorials to the SQL Injections section}}

 Scheduler is a 100% client-side component, thus SQL injections have to be prevented on the backend by the developer.